Information for Academic Year 2020-21

 If the student requests a hearing, the AIO will notify the instructor, schedule the hearing, and assemble a panel to hear the complaint.
-In order to substantiate their case and respond to the charges made against them, the student will provide the AIO with a written statement and any supporting evidence or list of witnesses at least 5 business days prior to the hearing date (e.g. if the hearing is scheduled for a Friday, the materials must be received by 5 pm on the Friday prior).
+Both the instuctor and student are allowed to have a support person at the hearing.
+The support person may not participate in the hearing.
+In order to substantiate their case and respond to the charges made against them, the student will provide the AIO with a written statement, any supporting evidence, or a list of witnesses at least 5 business days prior to the hearing date (e.g. if the hearing is scheduled for a Friday, the materials must be received by 5 pm on the Friday prior).
 If the instructor wishes to provide additional materials or add witnesses, the same deadline applies.
 The AIO will exclude materials submitted after the deadline; the AIO may rule out of order any argument in the hearing that refers to materials not submitted by the deadline.

 The AIO will provide access to all materials to both parties for their review.
 If either party has an objection to any of the materials or witness that objection must be made no later than 3 business days prior to the hearing.
 The AIO will provide a prompt ruling on objections unless significant consultation with the Office of General Counsel is required.
 In rare cases, an objection of significant complexity may result in a delay or a rescheduling of the hearing.